On the Ground

 Amongst others, Bey shows us a path; a way to mount the ultimate and final revolt to defeat our captors.
 ‘Don’t play the enemy’s game.’
 He insists, it’s that simple.
 ‘Don’t allow the ego to be tormented by television news and adverts that tell us what we are not – which is; deficient in anything other than association.
 Turn the enemy’s propaganda machine off and leave it off.

-As changemakers we much better and brighter things to focus on; such as advancing toward social equality and developing clean-green ‘common wealth’ cooperative enterprise associations that share power and equitably ensure access to live-sustaining provisions such as food, clothing, housing, transport, health services, education and leisure.
+As changemakers we have much better and brighter things to focus on; such as advancing toward social equality and developing clean-green ‘common wealth’ cooperative enterprise associations that share power and equitably ensure access to life-sustaining provisions such as food, clothing, housing, transport, health services, education and leisure.

 Enacting the Revolution of Association

 The crux of the changemaker revolution that is well underway across the globe is constituted on a foundation of courage grown from an amendment of perception regarding our true place and purpose in the world.
 ‘We the people’ are needed, if for no other reason than to wake from the capitalist delusion – to save people and planet, animals and air from total catastrophic obliteration.

 For Bey, social reform cannot be divorced from critical economic reform.
 ‘Demand effective means of association which depend neither on Capital, nor any other form of representation.
 Reject the false trance of the Spectacular group – and also reject the lonely ineffectiveness of the embittered hermit.’